Bojan Ostojić

-Bojan Ostojić (Бојан Остојић; born 12 February 1984) is a Serbian professional footballer who plays as a defender for Teleoptik.
+Bojan Ostojić (Бојан Остојић; born 12 February 1984) is a Serbian professional football manager and player who played as a centre-back.

 Career

 Early years

 Ostojić started out at his hometown club Sevojno, making his senior debut in 2002.
 He was subsequently transferred to Sloboda Užice on a season-long loan, before permanently joining them in 2006.
 After two more seasons at Begluk, Ostojić moved to Radnički Kragujevac in July 2008.
 He spent one season at Čika Dača, before returning to Sloboda.

 In the summer of 2010, Ostojić joined BASK, immediately helping them win the Serbian First League.
 However, they withdrew from the Serbian SuperLiga, ceding their spot to Novi Pazar.
-Likewise, numerous players were transferred in the same way, including Ostojić.
+Simultaneously, numerous players were transferred in the same way, including Ostojić.
 He made his debut in the top flight of Serbian football on 13 August 2011, playing the full 90 minutes in a 5–0 away loss against Partizan.
 In the 2012–13 season, Ostojić was a regular member of Voždovac, appearing in all of his team's 34 league fixtures and scoring three goals in the process.